 Slinky Dating Australia

-Jodie Brittain is the CEO of Australian Online Dating site, Slinky - the dating site for Australian Singles looking for great friends and genuine relationships.
-Join singles from all over Australia and Sydney for Free!
+Jodie Brittain is the CEO of Australian Online Dating website, Slinky Dating Australia - the Aussie-only Online Personals site for men and women looking for friends or serious relationships.
+Join Slinky Online Dating for Free!